AlessandroMinoccheri/php-design-pattern/Creational/FactoryMethod/FactoryMethod.md

 # Factory Method

-The factory method solve the problem of how to create object instances when your code focuses on abstract types.
+The factory method solves the problem of how to create object instances when your code focuses on abstract types.

 ## When to use It

-You can use Factory method when for example you have a shop and many type of different products that share same method and have some customization.
+You can use Factory method when for example you have a shop and many type of different products that share same methods and have some customizations.
 For example you have a class Shop and two different nation managed: Italy and USA.

-Both Italy class Usa class have a currency: getCurrency so you need to implement It in both classes, those classes are child of Its factory that is an abstract class that defines methods.
+Both Italy class Usa class have a currency: getCurrency so you need to implement it in both classes, those classes are child of its factory that is an abstract class that defines methods.

 Factory method solves some problem: